 Laser and intense pulsed light therapy

 This therapy is used to destroy cells that produce melanin without causing any harm to the surface of your skin.
-Usually, you will have to visit your dermatologist 2 to 3 times before you can achieve the best outcome from your treatment.
+Usually, you will have to visit your dermatologist 2 to 3 times before you can achieve the outcome from your treatment.
 After some weeks or months succeeding your treatment, you should be able to see the age spot fading.

 However, there are some side effects associated with this therapy.
 You may experience discoloration lasting only a short while.
 The use of sunscreen may be required after your treatment.
 So that your skin will be properly protected from the harmful rays of the sun every day.